Susan Guillory

 You should also check to make sure you meet the bank’s requirements to open an account.
 We provide a list of suggested banks for business accounts below.

-Make sure you have all of the personal and business details that we list in this article before you start your application.
+Create a digital folder of the personal and business details that we list in this article before you start your application.
 Be ready to submit them, either via online upload or with physical copies.

-Once you’ve finished applying, your bank will provide you with a debit card, either in-person or by mail, as well as business checks.
+Once you’ve finished applying, your bank will provide you with a business debit card, either in-person or by mail, as well as business checks.
 You can start depositing money you’ve made from your business transactions, set up direct deposit and direct debit or ACH, and link your bookkeeping accounts.

 Depending on what type of business you run or the structure you’ve selected, you may have to go through different steps to open a business bank account.
 We list out some differences below: